aka: Universal Translator

 - The Yuuzhan Vong from the Star Wars Expanded Universe had a Translator Worm as part of their biotechnology.
 The tyzowyrms, small worms who could be inserted in the ear to understand foreign languages.
 Somehow, it also allows them to speak unaccented Basic.

-- Subverted in the Sector General series by James White.
-Translator packs are Walkman-sized devices that must be body-worn (typically on a lanyard around whatever anatomical landmark corresponds to the neck), only work for known languages, and can't translate vocal inflections, nonverbal communication, context cues or (amusingly) foul language.
+- In the Sector General series by James White, translator packs are Walkman-sized devices that must be body-worn (typically on a lanyard around whatever anatomical landmark corresponds to the neck), only work for known languages, and can't translate vocal inflections, nonverbal communication, context cues or (amusingly) foul language.
 They're dumb terminals running the hospital mainframe's translation program, which isn't a whole lot better than a modern Web translator - and when the mainframe crashes, as in the Etlan "police action" (read: minor war) of Star Surgeon, chaos results.

 - John DeChancie's Castle Perilous is wrapped in a translator spell to serve its numerous interdimensional "guests".